myarnwas/Chat-Bot-Telegram-University-of-Palestine/README.md

 Bot Interface Example:

 Place screenshots of Telegram bot interactions in the images/ folder.

-تحبي أعملها لك؟